vantage-sh/finops-as-code/terraform/cost-reporting-structure/README.md

 ## Create the Organization Structure

 1. Update `variables.tf` with a Vantage [workspace token](https://console.vantage.sh/settings/workspaces) (e.g., `wrkspc_12345`).
-2. The `filter` on the `vantage_cost_report` assumes the organization uses GCP as their main cloud provider and has `cost_center` labels attached to resources in their cloud environment.
+2. The `filter` on the `vantage_cost_report` assumes the organization uses GCP as its main cloud provider and has `cost_center` labels attached to resources in their cloud environment.
 You can update this `filter` as needed.
 See the **Reference** section below.
 3. Deploy this configuration with `terraform apply`.

 ## Reference